skadewdl3/mulyankan-rewrite/basic-usage/basic-usage.md

-  ##### In this section, we will understand how to check papers using symbols aand troubleshoot some common problems you might have.
+  ## In this section, we will understand how to check papers using symbols aand troubleshoot some common problems you might have.

+  Hang tight.
+More docs coming soon.